 A. We do not require a minimum number of years work experience prior to entering the MBA Program, but the significant majority of our admitted students have at least one to two years of work experience prior to entering.
-For students admitted for the fall of 2011, the average amount of post-undergraduate work experience was five years.
+For recent incoming classes, the average amount of post-undergraduate work experience has been five years.

 That said, we evaluate work experience not in terms of quantity, but in terms of quality: the impact the applicant has had on their organization and his or her natural leadership qualities.
 Those who wish to join us at an earlier stage of their career should be able to demonstrate what they will be able to contribute to the Ross experience, as well as have superb academic credentials and the maturity and self-confidence to handle the intensity of the program.

 Q: What type of work experience are you looking for in the admissions process?